Kelsey, Rayner Wickersham

 Overview This binder contains different published obituaries and recognitions of the death of Rayner Wickersham Kelsey.
 It also contains a transcription of remarks made at his funeral and obituaries for his mother, father, and grandfather.

 Overview Rayner W. Kelsey (1879-1934) was professor of history at Haverford College (1909-1934).
 In 1922 he was named curator of the Quaker collection at Haverford.
 Kelsey was the author of Friends and the Indians (1917) and editor of the journal of Theophile Cazenove (1740-1811).
 This collection is comprised of notes, extracts and transcripts from primary and secondary sources related to American colonial history and Pennsylvania agricultural history of the colonial and early Federal periods.
 Includes...

 Overview The papers of Latin scholar and professor of Latin at Haverford College, Dean Putnam Lockwood, primarily include textual materials on topics relating to Greek literature and the history of Haverford College, but also a collection of his art and artifacts.

 Dates: 1899 - 1960; Majority of material found within 1899 - 1960

-Scope and Content note This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
-Many of the letters are addressed to various members of the Press, including: Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
+Overview This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
+Many of the letters are addressed to various members of the press, including Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
 Pasted into the front cover of the volume is a pamphlet entitled "At the Forks of the Delaware, 1794-1811," published by the Pennsylvania History Press.